rancher/rancher-docs/docs/integrations-in-rancher/compliance-scans/compliance-scans.md

 ## How-to Guides

-Please refer to the [CIS Scan Guides](../../how-to-guides/advanced-user-guides/compliance-scan-guides/compliance-scan-guides.md) to learn how to run CIS scans.
+Please refer to the [Compliance Scan Guides](../../how-to-guides/advanced-user-guides/compliance-scan-guides/compliance-scan-guides.md) to learn how to run Compliance scans.